aflores-c/ROSCPP/README.md

 ### 01_Publishers and subscribers
 ### src/turtlebot_obstacles
 #### Overview
-In this tutorial, a gazebo simulation is used to work with the turtlebot robot.
-We create a node that subscribes to the /scan to read the distances from the objects.
+We create a node that subscribes to the /scan topic to read the distances from the robot to the obstacles.
 Then, the node uses this data to avoid obstacles by publishing velocity commands to the /cmd_vel topic to move the robot.

 [turtlebot_gazebo]: ./images/turtlebot_obst_avoid.png